PseudoDevs/IamGhost/bmd10.md

-Last updated: 2024-04-06 06:48:30
+Last updated: 2024-04-06 06:49:03
-Random Quote: Jesus was a fag!
-He said: 'This is my body.
-Eat me.' - Big Boo
+Random Quote: I feel like love is super dark and no one ever talks about it. - Cassie Howard